DragonsInn/connect-oj/README.md

 }
 ```

 When you request a .oj file, it will be preprocessed and saved as .js - then served.
-But how can you avoid multiple rewrites - per request? create a .d file with the same name as an .oj file - or one that might be requested.
+You can also create a .d file with the same name as an .oj file - or one that might be requested.
 The .d file is a JSON object:

 ```json
 {